ZhangL3/docker_microservice_practice/README.md

 ## redis cluster

-huge amount of data to buffer
+huge amount data to buffer

 - Hashing
 	- hash(key)/3 -> store the data to machine 0 - 2